Les chapitres

 For the purposes of this tutorial, we assume that

-1. The server and the device trying to connect are either
+1. The server and the device attempting to connect are either

 1. On the same network